 Drishyam Films partnered with the Sundance Institute, USA during 2015-2016 to organise a Screenwriters’ lab for Indian writers.

 Drishyam Films has been formed keeping in mind the changing trends of the independent cinema industry.
 We envision nurturing fresh content and quality driven films that are not only culturally rooted but have an international appeal.
 The idea is to create a pool of fresh and talented filmmakers who have unique Indian stories to share with the world.
 Our inspiration comes from the fact that the Indian film industry is changing and exploring new forms of storytelling, paving the way for us to back strong content driven films that will not only work at premiere film festivals worldwide but also win hearts and the box office back home.

-Manish Mundra is a producer and the founder of Drishyam Films.
-After a chance interaction with Rajat Kapoor on Twitter in 2013, Manish turned his lifelong passion for films into reality by coming on board to produce Ankhon Dekhi.
-The film went on to win three Filmfare Awards and three Screen Awards, and there has no looking back for the corporate leader-turned-film producer.
-He has set up Drishyam Films, a global motion-picture studio that has produced international award-winning films such as Masaan, Umrika, Waiting, Dhanak and Newton.
-Apart from establishing the Drishyam–Sundance Institute Screenwriters Lab (2015-2016) for aspiring Indian screenwriters, Manish is also known for being the only Indian producer to be named among Variety’s list of Top Ten Producers to Watch Out for in 2017.
+Manish Mundra is a producer, filmmaker and the founder of Drishyam Films.
+After a chance interaction with Rajat Kapoor on Twitter in 2013, he agreed to finance Ankhon Dekhi (2014).
+The film went on to win three Filmfare Awards and three Screen Awards.
+Since then, there has been no looking back for the corporate leader-turned-film producer.
+Drishyam Films is a global motion picture studio that has produced international award-winning films such as Masaan (2015), Umrika (2015), Waiting (2015), Dhanak (2016), Newton (2017), Rukh (2017), and Kadvi Hawa (2017).
+Newton won the National Award for Best Hindi Film, and was also selected as India’s official entry to the Academy Awards in 2018.